spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 # Pocket Power Pack

 Model railroading on the go.
 A battery operated power pack give you the opportunity to take your model railroad with you.
 No mess with outlets and cables.
-The pocket power pack, some sectional track, one locomotive and a few cars and you are in business.
+Build your pocket power pack, get some sectional track, one locomotive and a few cars and you are in business.

 ![](img/ppp.jpg)